Dental Implants in Golden, CO

 How Are Dental Implants Placed?

 Implants aren’t placed in a single appointment.
-They require this process:
+They require the following process:

-- Consultation: The implant process begins with a consultation with Dr. Kenson, who performs a full oral exam and takes x-rays and a CT scan to determine your jawbone mass.
+The implant process begins with an initial consultation with Dr. Kenson, who performs a full oral exam and takes x-rays and a CT scan to determine your jawbone mass.

-- Placement: Next the titanium implant is placed into hole formerly occupied by the tooth root.
+Next the titanium implant is placed into a hole formerly occupied by the tooth root.
 Dr. Kenson may have to drill a small hole into the jawbone to prepare it.
 The implant is shaped like a screw and is inserted in that fashion.

 Because your implant is a part of your jaw, it behaves exactly like a natural tooth, and your home hygiene reflects that.
 Daily brushing and flossing are all that is needed.
 Patients with dental implants should be on top of setting up their twice-yearly professional cleanings.
 It is important to maintain the implant and ensure that the gums are well adjusted to the implant.